Khan-1918/Helix-Task-1/README.md

 Log dimensions of valid images and flag unreadable ones.

 Criteria for "Good" Images:
-Minimum Dimensions: Width and height > 1000 pixels.
+Minimum Dimensions: Width and height
-Brightness: Average brightness > 50.
+Brightness: Average brightness

 Segregation:
 Copy "good" images to a separate directory for further use.